gvwilson/fiction/iffy/index.md

 and try to keep us away from any drones she sends up."

 Uncle Jack swore.
 "Naggie!
-Up and movin, woman!
+Up and movin', woman!
 We got trouble!"

 Iffy had simmed dozens of chases at sea.
 Sometimes she was the captain of a customs cutter